-I’ve lived in Israel for six years.
+I’ve lived in Israel for over 12 years now.
 I’ve navigated the narrow alleyways of Jerusalem and enjoyed the peaceful solitude watching the sunrise over the Sea of Galilee.
 But, when it comes to the southern Israeli city of Be’er Sheva, I embarrassingly have to plead ignorance.
 While I’ve slept under a blanket of desert stars and witnessed an explosion of color erupt from the mountains’ surface during spectacular sunsets in the Negev, I’ve never spent any time in this biblical city.
-This changed recently when, writing for Travelujah, the only Christian social network focused on travel to the Holy Land, I participated in the inaugural tour of the Israel leg of the Abraham Path.
+This changed a few years back when, writing for Travelujah, the only Israel travel network focused on Holy Land travel, I participated on a special, off the path Negev holy land tour.

 The Abraham Path is a non-profit, non-political and non-sectarian initiative founded by Harvard University that honors all cultures and faiths and provides cultural tourism while following the footsteps of Abraham.
 When completed the entire path will run from Turkey to Egypt, approximately 1200 kilometers.
-To date there is a small 70-km portion that opened in late 2008 in the Palestinian Territories, and is run by country director Hijazi Eid.
-In Israel, the country director for the project is world-renowned archaeologist Avner Goren, who happens to also be the lead character and expert tour guide profiled in Bruce Feiler’s best selling book “Walking the Bible”.
-He served as our guide for the day.
+Avner Goren, the lead character and expert tour guide profiled in Bruce Feiler’s best selling book “Walking the Bible”, served as our guide for the day.

 Residents living in towns along the Abraham Path often live impoverished lives.
 By encouraging these people to set up small businesses such as souvenir stands and snack kiosks along the way, the project serves as a catalyst for economic development as well as creating a rich spiritual opportunity for all who have the chance to travel sections of the trail.
 And maybe most importantly, the Abraham Path provides positive media opportunities highlighting the warm and rich culture of different peoples living in the Middle East.